Effect of magnetic field on jet transport coefficient $\hat{q}$: Parametrization of LQCD magneto-thermodynamical data using quasi-particle model

-Now, if we see the LQCD data of $P(T)$, $\epsilon(T)$, $s(T)$ at $eB=0$ from Ref.~\cite{Bali2}, then one can notice that the data points always remain lower than their massless limits i.e. $\frac{P}{T^4}<5.2$, $\frac{\epsilon}{T^4}<15.6$, $\frac{s}{T^4}<20.8$.
-A rich QCD interaction in non-perturbative domain is responsible for this suppression and it is LQCD calculation that provides useful insights in this domain, where pQCD does not work well.
-One can map this temperature ($T$) dependent suppression of $P(T)$, $\epsilon(T)$, $s(T)$~\cite{SS_JPG} by imposing a temperature dependent fraction $g(T)$, multiplied with the total degeneracy factor of QGP.
-So, this picture assumes that as we go from high temperature to low temperature, the degeneracy factor of massless QGP system is gradually reduced.
+Now, if one sees the LQCD data of $P(T)$, $\epsilon(T)$, $s(T)$ at $eB=0$ from Ref.~\cite{Bali2}, then one can notice that the data points always remain lower than their massless limits, i.e. $P/T^4$ $<$ 5.2, $\epsilon/T^4$ $<$ 15.6, $s/T^4$ $<$ 20.8.
+A rich QCD interaction in the non-perturbative domain is responsible for this suppression, and it is LQCD calculation that provides useful insights in this domain, where pQCD\footnote{Though pQCD estimation remains little lower than massless or SB limits but not too much lower as LQCD estimations.
+So for simplicity, we may consider massless and pQCD as equivalent estimations.} does not work well.
+One can map this temperature-dependent suppression of $P(T)$, $\epsilon(T)$, $s(T)$~\cite{SS_JPG} by imposing a temperature-dependent fraction $g(T)$, multiplied with the total degeneracy factor of QGP.
+So, this picture assumes that while going from high temperature to low temperature, the degeneracy factor of the massless QGP system is gradually reduced.
+Instead of considering massless QGP, one can consider physical mass of quark in Eqs.~(\ref{e_QGP}), (\ref{P_QGP}) and (\ref{s_QGP}) and then fit their $P$, $\epsilon$ and $s$ with LQCD data by tuning $g(T)$.
+However, in this work, the massless QGP expression is adopted due to its visibility for simple analytic structure.
+One should also note that the numerical difference between massless QGP and QGP with physical mass is quite small.

 Now, let us proceed with a finite magnetic field picture.
-In presence of magnetic field along z-axis, we can get an anisotropy in pressure but if we consider the pressure along z-direction ($P_z$), then the thermodynamic relation
+The presence of finite magnetic field results in an anisotropy in the pressure.
+However, pressure parallel to magnetic field will follow the simple thermodynamic relation

-remains same~\cite{Bali1}.
-So, the earlier expressions can still be used for finite $B$ picture by introducing a $T$, $B$ dependent parameter $g(T,B)$.
-By matching LQCD data of Bali et. al.~\cite{Bali1,Bali2}, who have provided $P(T,B)$, $\epsilon(T,B)$, $s(T,B)$ one can get the parametric form of $g(T,B)$ as
+remains the same~\cite{Bali2}.
+Therefore, the earlier expressions can still be used for finite $B$ picture by introducing a $T$, $B$-dependent parameter $g(T,B)$.
+The parametric form of $g(T,B)$ can be obtained by mapping LQCD data of $P(T,B)$, $\epsilon(T,B)$, $s(T,B)$~\cite{Bali1,Bali2}: